Skip to main content

 Type inference

-Baleybot provides automatic TypeScript type inference from Zod schemas.
-No manual type annotations needed.
+Baleybot infers TypeScript types from your schemas.
+No manual annotations needed.

 const ResultSchema = z.object({